What haemorrhoids actually are

 How haemorrhoids can feel

-Many people notice pain during bowel movements, burning, itching or a sensation of pressure around the anus.
+Many people notice pain during bowel movements, burning, itching, or a feeling of pressure around the anus.
 Sometimes there is bright red blood on the toilet paper or on the stool.
 This can be alarming but is often superficial with haemorrhoids.

 Common symptoms